alloystorm/dvvr/dancexr/pro_features.md

   * Clothing: Connecting clothing bones with physics joints.
   * Skirt: Connecting bones both vertically and horizontally.
   * Detach object: Let certain accessory objects to fall off from the model by applying gravity and collider to them.
 * Outfit tool.
-This is a sophisticated tool to customize the materials of the model to change the way they look.
-* Light ball
-* Motion Override
+Add tatoo, stocking and tear effect on top of the model materials.
+* Light ball.
+Attach lightballs to certain bones of the actor to create special effects.
+* Motion Override.
+Override motion by limiting certain motions, adding rocking motion and control hand and leg poses.
+* Accessory.
+Load models and attach to certain bones of the actor.
+* PMX blendshape morphs
-* Accessory
+* PMX bone morphs

 ## Motion